elm-tooling/elm-tooling-cli/docs/cli.md

 You can set `ELM_HOME` environment variable to customize where tools will be downloaded.
 The Elm compiler uses this variable too for where to store packages.

 `elm-tooling` uses `curl` to download stuff if it exists, otherwise `wget`, and finally the `https` Node.js core module.
 So if you need to do any proxy stuff or something like that, you do that via the environment variables and config files that `curl` and `wget` understand.
+For example, [curl proxy environment variables](https://everything.curl.dev/usingcurl/proxies#proxy-environment-variables).
 Most systems – even Windows! – come with either `curl` or `wget`.

 Similarly, `tar` is used to extract archives.
 Even Windows comes with `tar` these days so you shouldn’t need to install anything.